 Https

-Saturday 25 February 2017This is over seven years old.
+Saturday 25 February 2017This is close to eight years old.
 Be careful.

 Someone posted a link to my latest blog post on /r/Python, but somehow got an https link for it.
 That’s odd: my site doesn’t even properly serve content over https.
 People were confused by the broken link.